-An opposite to subscription model, where the customer is also provided with a certain service, but the form of payment is based on the consumed traffic/received information or other quantitative indicator.
+An opposite to subscription model, where a specific service provided, the form of payment is based on the consumed traffic/received information or other quantitative indicators.

 - Metered Usage.
-Payment based on the amount of resources used (whether content or memory) provided by the company.
+Payment based on the number of resources used (whether content or memory) provided by the company.

 - Metered Subscription Measure.
-Allows subscribers to purchase limited access to services.
+It allows subscribers to purchase limited access to services.